Kigha87/MarketFlash-Mini_project/README.md

        To design and implement a robust database and interactive dashboard solution for MarketFlash, a growing Marketing company.
 This project aims to transition  MarketFlash from spreadsheet-based data management to a structured database and provide actionable insights through a Tableau dashboard.

+This project analyzes Marketflash's 2023 marketing data to uncover key insights on user engagement, campaign performance, and revenue trends.

 ![Screenshot 2025-03-25 at 16 46 22](https://github.com/user-attachments/assets/1ed97b06-fc3e-48ff-aa75-1c76fdc84001)